MerrimanInd/drawpyo/docs/usage/objects.md

 Object.center_position = (0, 0)
 ```

-As with the size, the X and Y positions can be accessed directly in the geometry object.
+The X and Y positions can also be accessed directly in the geometry object.

 ```python
 Object.geometry.x = 0